Kitchen Layout 101: The Kitchen Work Triangle & Zones

 Here at CRD, we take great care to interview our clients about their likes, dislikes, and unique needs.
 We want to know exactly how they’re using their current kitchen, what they like about it, what they don’t like, how they want it to function after the redesign.

-During the design process, we often discover things about our clients' needs that may indeed lead us to design a space that doesn't fit with the traditional work triangle principle.
+During the design process, we often discover things about our clients’ needs that may indeed lead us to design a space that doesn’t fit with the traditional work triangle principle.
 For instance, if we find that a family is experiencing traffic jams in the kitchen when kids run to the refrigerator to grab snacks during meal prep time, we may design the new space with the refrigerator slightly farther from the sink and cooktop than the triangle rules dictate.
-Or, for those, who haven't fired up their stove in weeks, we design a kitchen that emphasizes access to the microwave.
+Or for those who haven’t fired up their stove in weeks, we design a kitchen that emphasizes access to the microwave.

 See also: 7 Signs It’s Time to Remodel Your Kitchen